All Episodes

 The Senate is in session when it says that it is, not when Obama says it is in session.

-And let's go to the audio sound bites.
+And let's go to the audio soundbites.

-This is last night on CNN's the lead, fill-in host John Berman speaking with Democrat strategist Donna Brazil about me.
+This is last night on CNN's The Lead, fill-in host John Berman, speaking with Democrat strategerist Donna Brazil about me and my theory as to why old Thad won his primary election in Mississippi.

 To set up the discussion, Berman says this.

-Rush Limbaugh, who you may have heard of, had some, you know, pretty provocative explanations for why Thad Cochran won last night.
+Rush Limbaugh, you may have heard of, had some, you know, pretty provocative explanations for why Thad Cochran won last night.

 I think we have the sound.